kuannie1/FinalProject/docs/index.md

 The 10 bit TMDS encoded color values are then serialized and synchronized to the HDMI pixel clock and output over 3 differential data lines (one for red, one for green, and one for blue).
 The pixel clock is also output differentially, following the HDMI specification.

 ### Final Step - Transitioning to the FPGA

+### Verifying These Steps
+We constructed testbenches for each component to make sure they worked as expected.